sujankdk-10/fake_news_detection_ocr/README.md

 | `app.py`             | Streamlit application for screenshot-based fake-news classification                                          |
 | `requirements.txt`   | Python dependencies                                                                                          |

 Trained transformer models are not included because of their large file sizes.
-The notebook saves trained models to Google Drive.
+The notebook saves trained models to Google Drive for reuse in later experimental stages.

-The datasets are also not redistributed in this repository and should be obtained from their original public sources.

 ---